 The immigration rules vary in different Canadian provinces.
 They have their regulation.
 This is true for Quebec province.
 Quebec has QSWP for getting skilled foreign workers.
 If you want to permanently live in Quebec, you can apply for QSWP.
 In case you get selected, you can find a job and accommodation in Quebec to continue to live there.
 If you have one of the occupations that Quebec needs and are fluent in French, you can apply for this visa.

-You can visit All You Need to Know about the Quebec Skilled Workers Program blog to find more information about it.
+You can visit All You Need to Know about the Quebec Skilled Workers Program blog from the left sidebar to find more information about it.

 Atlantic Immigration Pilot (AIPP)